drahosj/308labs/lab-03/lab03.md

 $ type commandToCheck
 ~~~

 This will return the type of the command in `commandToCheck`.
 If a command is a built-in command, `type` will return 'builtin'.
-If a command is an executable, `type` will return 'hashed'.
+If a command is an executable, `type` will either return 'hashed' if the executable has been executed at least once during the session, or it would return the path to the executable if it has not.

 Use the `type` command to answer the following questions

  - What is the type of the `cd` command?
  - What is the type of the `ls` command?
+ - what is the type of the `python` command?

 ## Command Line Arguments
 Command line arguments can be passed to a shell script just like any c program.
 The number of command line arguments passed is stored in a variable named `$#` and each argument is stored in `$1`, `$2`,…, `$n`.
 The variable `$0` is the name of the program by convention.
 Here is an example: